Glossary: HR & Recruiting Definitions

 Let’s have a look at the advantages and disadvantages of a job specification.

-The job description clarifies all the important issues surrounding a particular position in the company.
+The job specification in hrm clarifies all the important issues surrounding a particular position in the company.
 This makes it a practical working basis.
 In addition, HR professionals can look forward to the following advantages of the job description.

 A well-developed job description gives recruiters a better idea of what they are looking for and where the focus lies (skills, competencies, objectives).
 This makes the search for suitable candidates much easier.